kharmabum/fototropik/_pages/reading-recommendations.md

 - [Raw Nerve] by Aaron Swartz.
 - [The Master Key System] by Charles F. Haanel.
 1912.
 236 pp.
 - [The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal] by Jim Loehr.
 2003.
 222 pp.
-- [Feeding Your Demons: Ancient Wisdom for Resolving Inner Conflict] by Tsultrim Allione.
-2008.
-288 pp.

 [Starting Strength]: https://www.goodreads.com/book/show/40965592-starting-strength
 [Becoming a Supple Leopard]: https://www.goodreads.com/book/show/13594266-becoming-a-supple-leopard